gerdmuehlberger/dos2updater/README.md

 # dos2updater

-python script to update most recent divinity original sin 2 gamesave on ftp server.
+python script to update the most recent local divinity original sin 2 gamesave on ftp server.

 quick setup guide:
 - create "config" directory in same directory as the python script.